-As many as six babies are stillborn each day in Australia.
-In NSW the risk of stillbirth was 5.8 per 1000 births in 2015 and 2016.
-This risk has remained relatively unchanged in over a decade.
+Tragically, on average six babies are stillborn each day in Australia.
+In NSW the rate of stillbirth is 6 per 1000 births in 2018.
+This rate has remained relatively unchanged in over a decade.

 National Stillbirth Action and Implementation Plan was developed in

 Australian Senate Select Committee on Stillbirth Research and Education recommendations

 The main goal of the plan is to reduce stillbirth rates in Australia by 20% or more within the next 5 years.
 The Australian Government response included an investment of $7.2 million in initiatives designed to reduce stillbirths.